 Recall the definition of the lattice $N_{\pi,\ff}$ along with the map $N_\tau\to N_{\pi,\ff}$ from Definition \ref{defn:stablattice}.

 \begin{thm} Let $\pi$ be a primitive degree $d$ Cayley structure.
 Let $\ff$ have distinct roots and be such that $C_{\pi,\ff}$ has degree $d$.
 Let $Z$ be the normalization of

 \begin{enumerate} \item If $\ell>1$, the set $\Sigma_\pi$ is a fan.
-If $\ell=1$, the set $\Sigma_\pi$ modulo its one-dimensional lineality space is a fan. \item If $\ell>1$ and $\ff$ is sufficiently general, then $Z$ is the toric variety associated to the fan $\Sigma_\pi$ with respect to the lattice $N_\tau$. \item More generally, for $\ell$ arbitrary and any $\ff$ satisfying the above hypotheses, $Z$ is the toric variety associated to the image of $\Sigma_\pi$ in $N_{\pi,\ff}\otimes \RR$ with respect to the lattice $N_{\pi,\ff}$. \end{enumerate} \end{thm}
+If $\ell=1$, the set $\Sigma_\pi$ modulo its one-dimensional lineality space is a fan; the lineality space is generated by the image of $\pi^*$. \item If $\ell>1$ and $\ff$ is sufficiently general, then $Z$ is the toric variety associated to the fan $\Sigma_\pi$ with respect to the lattice $N_\tau$. \item More generally, for $\ell$ arbitrary and any $\ff$ satisfying the above hypotheses, $Z$ is the toric variety associated to the image of $\Sigma_\pi$ in $N_{\pi,\ff}\otimes \RR$ with respect to the lattice $N_{\pi,\ff}$. \end{enumerate} \end{thm}

 \begin{proof} The variety $Z$ is a complete toric variety.
 The action by the torus $T$ on $Z$ factors through the quotient torus $T_\tau$.
 The kernel of this action is exactly the stabilizer of $\{C_{\pi,\ff}\}$ which is described in Proposition \ref{prop:stabilizer-ell-ge-1}.
 The quotient of $T_\tau$ by this kernel is the torus whose character lattice is $N_{\pi,\ff}$; this is the lattice whose associated vector space contains the fan $\Sigma'$ for $Z$.
 We see that the second claim of the theorem will follow from the third, since for $\ff$ general and $\ell>1$, $N_\tau=N_{\pi,\ff}$, see Corollary \ref{cor:stab}.